-This means both food and beverage grade have undergone several processes to ensure the purity of the gas.
-The 0.1% of impurity that may be available in the gas includes benzene, ammonia, and carbon monoxide, which are not healthy to the body.
+This means both food and beverage grade has undergone several processes to ensure the purity of the gas.
+The 0.1% of impurity that may be available in the gas includes benzene, ammonia, and carbon monoxide, which are not healthy for the body.

 Other grades of co2 and their purity level include:

 - Laser grade – 99.95%

 Food-grade cartridges contain CO2 deemed to have passed the level of purity required for use in food (99.9%).
 They are readily available in stores and gas stations and can be used in the preservation of meat and other kinds of food.
 Food-grade CO2 is different from other CO2 due to its special process of handling, transport, and storage.